Amazon Marketplace

 A2Z is an Amazon-developed application for employees that does not directly affect the Marketplace.
 However, it is referenced in relation to seller support and Amazon operations.
 For marketplace sellers, A2Z is relevant for direct communication with Amazon support teams or fulfillment inquiries.

-Open term pageA9
+Open glossary pageA9

-Open term pageAAP
+Open glossary pageAAP

-AAP - Amazon Advertising Platform
+Amazon Advertising Platform (now: Amazon DSP)

-Open term pageAB GV
+Open glossary pageAB GV

 AB GV - Amazon Business Glance Views